-Warning message Description ALC: Screen 'screen01' - The transformer 'trafo01' is defined as a three-coil transformer but has faulty engineering.
-Configuration errors for a three-coil generator.
-There must be precisely two further transformers (that are not themselves 3-coil primary transformers) connected You can find further information on this in the "Three-coil transformer (on page 68)" chapter.
+Warning message Description transformer but has faulty engineering. (that are not themselves 3-coil primary transformers) connected You can find further information on this in the "Three-coil transformer (on page 66)" chapter.
 ALC: No voltages defined for the sources in the project.
 Configuration errors due to missing voltage levels of the user-defined sources with the ALC source configuration.
 No source is configured with a voltage in the current configuration of the ALC configuration .
 The consistency check is terminated.
-ALC: The following sources with different voltages are in the same Configuration errors due to different voltage levels in ALC screens. network segment: %s The current configuration of the ALC configuration contains several sources with different voltage levels in the same network segment.
+ALC: The following sources with different voltages are in the same network segment: Configuration errors due to different voltage levels in ALC screens. %s The current configuration of the ALC configuration contains several sources with different voltage levels in the same network segment.
 ALC: At least one of the sources must define the voltage of the area: %s Configuration error with missing voltage levels in the ALC source configuration.
 The current configuration of the ALC configuration contains several related sources but none of these sources has a voltage configured.
 ALC: Elements without connection to a source: %s Configuration error for incorrect positioning of an ALC element on a zenon screen.
 The current configuration contains at least one element that is not supplied by a voltage source.